LidiaRipollSanchez/Neuropeptide-Connectome/README.md

 **Figure 7**

 * 17072023_Main_figures (4-8).pdf (Figure 7) (FOLDER Figures): The figure
-* 07072022_neuropeptide_connectome_mid_range_sorted_by_groups.csv (FOLDER Adjacency matrices for networks): Dataset used to build matrix depiction in the figure, resorted mid range matrix
-* 07072022_Groups_mid_range_network_table.csv (FOLDER Adjacency matrices for networks): table with the t-SNE values, the neuron names, their group allocation and their indegree used in the figure
+* 08062023_Groups_mid_range_network_table.csv (FOLDER Mesoscale structure): table with the t-SNE values, the neuron names, their group allocation and their indegree used in the figure

 **Figure 8**